ranjanir5898/task3-25.09.2025--Elevate-Labs/README.md

     Interactive dashboards are built with slicers/filters to explore details by year, region, retailer, and product.

     Key visualizations include:

-        Time series graphs for sales and profit trends

-        Bar charts for top retailers, products, and regions

-        Pie charts and maps for sales channel and geographic distribution

-        KPI cards summarizing critical metrics like sales, profit, and growth
+        1.Time series graphs for sales and profit trends 2.Bar charts for top retailers, products, and regions 3.Pie charts and maps for sales channel and geographic distribution 4.KPI cards summarizing critical metrics like sales, profit, and growth

 ### Usage

     The dashboards enable stakeholders to monitor sales health, identify growth opportunities, and optimize marketing and inventory strategies.
     Ready for extension or integration with other data sources for broader business intelligence.

 ### Technologies

     Power BI and Tableau for visualization
     Excel for preliminary data cleaning and pre-processing

 ### How to Run

     Load the dataset into your visualization tool of choice.
     Import or recreate the visualizations based on provided screenshots or scripts.

     Use slicers and filters to interactively explore the data.